drunkNH/Python-Password-Manager/README.md

 A user's stored passwords is encrypted using the Cryptography library, and only decrypted to the original user.

 A password generator is also included, allowing for randomized secured password of variable length chosen by the user.

-A user can update an account, as well as deleting it.

 A user can retrieve an account's passwords by entering the webiste/service associated with the account.
 In the case of alternative accounts i.e. multiple accounts with the same service, the program will scroll through the accounts with the same requested service